 When you value yourself, you begin to value your time.
 This looks like sticking to your plans, not letting yourself down, and trusting yourself to follow through.
 Internal motivation is an important part of time management.
 So keep time commitments with yourself as if they were a promise to another person.

-4. Be Okay with B- Work
+Tip for Time Management #4: Be Okay with B- Work

 If you’re a perfectionist, time management can be extremely difficult and frustrating.
 While there’s nothing wrong with wanting to put amazing things out into the world, perfectionism can hold you back from effective time management.
 The solution?
 Be okay with B- work.
 Give yourself permission to put things out into the world (an email, text, meal, video, your home, your appearance, etc.) that is B- and above.
 This doesn’t mean you don’t give things valiant effort.
 It means you give yourself permission to call something done and move on even if it isn’t perfect.